How did the Ark of the Covenant disappear?

 No Ark in the Second Temple

 When the Jews returned and rebuilt the temple, the priests continued their rituals for the next 500 years.
 Although the Ark no longer in the temple.
 [Dr. Zola Levitt]

 General Pompey saw it empty

 When Roman general Pompey conquered Jerusalem in 63 B.C., he demanded the privilege of entering the ‘Holy of Holies.’

 He came out saying he could not understand what all the interest was about the sanctuary when it was only an empty room.
 The Second Temple apparently without the Ark of the Covenant.

 Possible location of the Ark of Covenant today

-Apart from Mt Nebo, the roman-Jewish historian Josephus wrote Samaritans hid a “sacred vessel” on Mount Gerizim.
-The Ethiopian Orthodox Church also lay claims they have the Ark hidden inside the St. Mary of Zion Church in Axum.
+Apart from Mt Nebo, the Roman-Jewish historian Josephus wrote Samaritans hid a “sacred vessel” on Mount Gerizim.
+The Ethiopian Orthodox Church also claims they have the Ark hidden inside the St. Mary of Zion Church in Axum.